Cost of Attendance

 |During the third five class days of the semester||50%|

 |During the fourth five class days of the semester||25%|

 |After the fourth five class days of the semester||None|

-The following schedule determines the short or mini term refunds for tuition and fees upon withdrawal from the University (Education Code Section 54.006 (b2) Texas School Law Bulletin):
+The following schedule determines the refunds for tuition and fees for shorter sessions upon withdrawal from the University if no coursework is completed.
+(Education Code Section 54.006 (b2) Texas School Law Bulletin):

 Students withdrawing from the University who are enrolled for classes that begin after the last day for refunds will receive no refund of tuition and fees for those classes.

 TWU delivers your refund with BankMobile Disbursements, a technology solution, powered by BMTX, Inc. All student refunds for excess financial aid; dropped classes, housing deposits, account adjustment credits or withdrawal refunds are sent to BankMobile Disbursements.
 Refund checks will not be issued by the University.

 After registering for their first semester at TWU, students will be able to select their refund method after logging into their portal account.
 Students will select Make Refund Choice and select a refund preference.
 For more information visit the BankMobile website.

 Complete refund information is available on the TWU Bursar's website.